 Regular visual checks and some basic home maintenance can reduce the number of services you need.
 This can involve cleaning and lubricating the chain, checking all nuts and bolts are tightened and cleaning off any mud or dust from the bike’s moving parts.
 For more information read our guide on electric bike maintenance.

 Electric bike tyres will cost around £30 per tyre to replace.
-This may sound like a lot at first glance but we really wouldn’t recommend going for a cheaper option when it comes to your tyres.
+This may sound like a lot at first glance but we really wouldn’t recommend going for a cheaper option, skimping or saving money when it comes to your tyres.
 Electric bikes are heavier than non-electric bikes and tend to travel faster and for longer than standard bikes.
 This means that they need more durable tyres to withstand the extra wear and tear and help you speed around.

 Decent tyres are also much safer than cheaper options, so they’re really worth spending the money on!

 You’ll get the most out of your electric bike through regular maintenance and services, and replacing any parts as necessary.
 Raleigh’s electric bike warranty covers your frame for five years, electric components for two years and any standard components (excluding consumable parts) for one year.

 If you’re buying an electric bike you may want to consider purchasing insurance.
-There are two main types of insurance that you can purchase for electric bikes, insurance which protects against theft and damage, or, a policy which covers you for personal accident and public liability (damage or injury to members of the public or their property).
+There are two main types of insurance that you can purchase for electric bikes: insurance which protects against theft and damage, or a policy which covers you for personal accidents and public liability (damage or injury to members of the public or their property).

 Overall, many of the costs of an electric bike are the same as those that you’ll need for a non-electric bike anyway.
 It’s also worthwhile considering how low the annual running cost of an electric bike is in comparison to a car or other forms of transport – if you’re able to replace your car with an electric bike you may be on track to save thousands of pounds on the average cost of travel over the years.